List of Ghostbusters characters: Ivo Shandor

-Shandor used his connections to steel mogul and disciple Cornelius Wellesley to design 550 Central Park West (55 Central Park West) as a temple to summon Gozer through, using materials from a mining operation he established along with the town of Summerville, Oklahoma in 1927.
+Shandor used his connections to steel mogul and disciple Cornelius Wellesley to design 550 Central Park West (55 Central Park West) as a temple to summon Gozer, using materials from a mining operation he established along with the town of Summerville, Oklahoma in 1927.
 Shandor also developed a mandala across the city, with the New York Public Library, the Museum of Natural History, and the Sedgewick Hotel (built by Shandor's misanthropic follower Godfrey McCallister Sedgewick) as key nodes protected by demonic spirits who were originally his three top disciples (Edmund Hoover, Cornelius Wellesley, and Evelyn Lewis).
 The fourth node is located on Shandor Island (before it sank) and is guarded by a captured Sloar, a demon that produces the black slime that powers the Mandala system and flows into a series of abandoned city subway tunnels, turning New York City into a hotspot for supernatural activity.
-His cult also had experimented with time travel, attempting to find artifacts from the future that would reveal the outcomes of their apocalyptic schemes, but managed to retrieve a Ghostbusters (1984) DVD from an unknown origin (implying that the Cult of Gozer had breached the barrier to another universe where details of the Ghostbusters' world are fictitious) but unable to play it because the Digital Versatile Disc had not yet been invented.
-After Shandor apparently died in 1945, reputedly from complications surrounding an attempted self-surgery, his body was believed to be buried in a cult-owned mausoleum in what is currently Central Park, his resting place desecrated, as had been most other deceased New Yorkers.
+His cult experimented with time travel, attempting to find artifacts from the future that would reveal the outcomes of their apocalyptic schemes, but managed to retrieve a Ghostbusters (1984) DVD from an unknown origin (implying that the Cult of Gozer had reached a parallel universe where events of the Ghostbusters' world are fictitious) but were unable to play it because the DVD had not been invented yet.
+After Shandor apparently died in 1945, reputedly from complications surrounding an attempted self-surgery, his body was believed to be buried in a cult-owned mausoleum in what is currently Central Park.
+His resting place was desecrated, as had been those of most other New Yorkers.
 Apparently having no living relatives (though later revealed to have a descendant in Dr. Ilyssa Selwyn), Shandor's fortune and resources are managed by his eponymous foundation.

-Shandor's original scheme comes to fruition during the events of the first film in 1984, when sufficient energy collected results in Gozer's minions, Zuul and Vinz Clortho, physically manifesting in preparation for their master's coming.
+Shandor's original scheme comes to fruition during the events of the first film in 1984, when sufficient energy is collected to physically manifest Gozer's minions, Zuul and Vinz Clortho, in preparation for their master's coming.
 The Ghostbusters foil Gozer's entry and neutralize it.
 As revealed in the video game, Shandor is also indirectly responsible for the events of Ghostbusters II, as the psychomagnotheric "mood" slime produced on his island was discovered by the malevolent spirit of Vigo the Carpathian underneath the Manhattan Museum of Art; Vigo used Shandor's substance to strengthen himself and to pursue his own apocalyptic agenda after his cursed painting's arrival at the museum.